InfoWars files for bankruptcy in the face of lawsuits over Sandy Hook shooting denial

 Jones, InfoWars and related holding companies have so far spent $10 million on legal fees and costs, the filing said.

-Courts in Connecticut and Texas have found Jones liable in several defamation cases, though they have yet to rule on damages.
+Courts in Connecticut and Texas have found Jones liable in several defamation cases brought by Sandy Hook families and others, though damages have not been determined in either case.

+In its filing, InfoWars said that there is a "substantial likelihood" that once damages are determined in the Texas case, which is scheduled to begin jury selection next week, there will be nothing left for the Connecticut plaintiffs given the companies' "limited cash on hand."

+InfoWars is also a defendant in several other lawsuits, including one involving an article written about the Marjory Stoneman Douglas High School shooting in Parkland, Fla., and another alleging that Jones diverted some of his assets to companies owned by himself or family members.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.